shevtsod/ENSE471/README.md

 Introduction to the Swing library for Java by programming a replica Facebook login screen UI (only the interface, not the functionality).

 ### Lab 2 - Java Swing Part 2 (Event Handling)
 Introduction to event handling in the Swing library for Java and programming of a mock online ordering system for a restaurant.

+### Lab 3 - Java Swing Part 3 (Observer Pattern)
+Implemented a weather controller GUI that sends temperature and GUI data to all its registered listeners using Java Swing.

+### Lab 4 - Intro to Android Studio
+Introduction to Android Studio by creating and modifying a basic project and debugging on a physical device.

+> **NOTE:** The project `lab4/AndroidApp1` should be built using Android Studio.

 ---
 > Written with [StackEdit](https://stackedit.io/).